-Hitting a $200,000 Bentley, $100,000 Porsche or even a modest $50,000 Infiniti with your car is likely to be a headache that will make you wish you'd ridden the bus, especially if you've bought the cheapest car insurance possible.
+Hitting a $200,000 Bentley, $100,000 Porsche or even a modest $50,000 Infiniti with your car will be a headache that will make you wish you’d ridden the bus, especially if you have minimal car insurance.

-Cheap policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your own car and reducing limits elsewhere to their legal minimums.
-(See "This is as cheap as insurance gets.")
+Cheap car insurance policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your car and reducing limits elsewhere to their legal liability minimums.

-That's all cars, not just the fancy ones.
-There's about a one in 12 chance that if you cause an accident it will include a car that cost $56,000 or more new, according to Auto data Corp. figures.
+That’s all cars, not just the fancy ones.
+There’s about a one in 12 chance that if you cause an accident, it will include a car that costs $56,000 or more new, according to Autodata Corp. figures.

-Having the minimum amount of liability coverage for property damage is only part of the hole that you can dig yourself into if you hit an expensive car.
+Having the minimum liability coverage for property damage is only part of the hole you can dig yourself into if you hit an expensive car.
 There are also bodily injury liability limits that vary by state.
-(See mandatory liability minimums for all states.)

-In California, the minimums are $15,000 per person injured and $30,000 per accident.
-If the Bentley driver and a passenger are injured in our hypothetical accident and the hospital bills are more than $30,000, you're stuck paying the difference.
+The minimum in California is $15,000 per person injured and $30,000 per accident.
+If the Bentley driver and a passenger are injured in our hypothetical accident, and the hospital bills are more than $30,000, you’re stuck paying the difference.

 They can sue you, but will they?